An overview of block Gram-Schmidt methods and their stability properties: Skeleton stability in terms of muscle stability: overview

 To answer either question, it will be helpful to keep in mind the stability properties of different muscles, summarized in Table~\ref{tab:musc_upper_bounds}.
 Additionally, we summarize known and conjectured results for block algorithms in Table~\ref{tab:skel_upper_bounds}.
 For the specific assumptions on the muscles that lead to these stability bounds, see the exposition in Section~\ref{sec:bgs_stab_2}.

-To demonstrate stability properties for multiple skeleton-muscle combinations at once, we build heat-maps for the following test matrices $\bXX \in \spR^{m \times ps}$, where $m = 10000$ (number of rows), $p = 50$ (number of block vectors), and $s = 10$ (columns per block vector).
+To demonstrate stability properties for multiple skeleton-muscle combinations at once, we build heat-maps for a number of test matrices $\bXX \in \spR^{m \times ps}$, where $m = 10000$ (number of rows), $p = 50$ (number of block vectors), and $s = 10$ (columns per block vector).
 Additional matrix properties are given in Table~\ref{tab:matrix_props}.
-All heat-map plots are run in \MATLAB 2019b on the r3d3 login node of the Sn{\v e}hurka cluster, which consists of an Intel Xeon Processor E5-2620 with 15MB cache \@ 2.00 GHz and operating system 18.04.4 LTS.\footnote{\url{http://cluster.karlin.mff.cuni.cz/}.} Our code is publicly available at \url{https://github.com/katlund/BlockStab} or by direct request from the authors.
+All heat-map plots are run in \MATLAB 2019b on the r3d3 login node of the Sn{\v e}hurka cluster, which consists of an Intel Xeon Processor E5-2620 with 15MB cache \@ 2.00 GHz and operating system 18.04.4 LTS.\footnote{\url{http://cluster.karlin.mff.cuni.cz/}.} Our code is publicly available at \url{https://github.com/katlund/BlockStab}.
+Our test problems include:

 \begin{itemize} \item \randuniform: The entries of $\bXX$ are drawn randomly from the uniform distribution via the \texttt{rand} command in \MATLAB. \item \randnormal: The entries of $\bXX$ are drawn randomly from the normal distribution via the \texttt{randn} command in \MATLAB. \item \rankdef: $\bXX$ is first generated like \randnormal.
 Then the first block vector is set to 100 times the last block vector, i.e., $\vX_1 = 100 \vX_{p}$, to ensure that the matrix is numerically rank-deficient and badly scaled. \item \laeuchli: $\bXX$ is a L\"auchli matrix of the form